ShahmeerAftab/Panaversity-First-Assignment/README.md

 # 🚀 Panaversity Assignment Projects

-This repository contains three projects completed as part of a Panaverse assignment.
+This repository contains three projects completed as part of a Panaversity assignment.
 The projects focus on AI prompting, JavaScript game development, and AI-powered slide generation.

 ## 📂 Projects